tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/RecoveryVault-1.png)

-3. When creating your vault, provide it a name, resource group and ensure its location is in a different region to where you VM was deployed.
+3. When creating your vault, provide it a name, resource group and ensure its location is in a different region to where your VM was deployed.

 ###--------// IMPORTANT- If the vault is in the same region as your VM, you cannot use it \\---------